Edward T. Helfenstein

 Edward Trail Helfenstein (April 7, 1865 – December 22, 1947) was the eighth bishop of the Episcopal Diocese of Maryland, serving in that capacity from 1929 till 1943.

 Early life and education

 Helfenstein was born on April 7, 1865, in St. Louis, Missouri, the son of Cyrus Glonigan Helfenstein and Annie Elizabeth Trail.
-He was baptised in All Saints Church, Frederick, Maryland.
-He attended the Frederick Academy in Frederick, Maryland, and then the Episcopal High School of Virginia.
+He was baptised in All Saints Church in Frederick, Maryland.
+He attended the Frederick Academy in Frederick, Maryland, and then the Episcopal High Schoolin Alexandria, Virginia.
 He also studied for a time at the Johns Hopkins University and then graduated from Virginia Theological Seminary in 1889.
-He was also awarded a Doctor of Divinity 1916 by Virginia Theological Seminary.
+He was also awarded an honorary Doctor of Divinity 1916 by Virginia Theological Seminary.

 Ordained ministry

 Helfenstein was ordained deacon on March 19, 1889, by Bishop William Paret of Maryland and then became deacon-in-charge of Christ Church in Rock Spring, Maryland and Holy Cross Church in The Rocks Harford County, Maryland.
 He was ordained priest on March 9, 1890, in Emmanuel Church, Baltimore, also by Bishop William Paret.
 Between 1889 and 1890, he served as rector of Saint Mark's parish, covering Frederick and Washington counties.
 Afterwards he became rector of Saint John's Church in Ellicott City, Maryland, in 1900 and subsequently also rector of Saint Peter's Church in Ellicott City, Maryland, retaining both posts till 1920.
 He was then appointed Archdeacon of Maryland in 1920.